neilmartindev/spotipy/README.md

 # spotipy

 Local program to query the web API of spotify usng the spotipy module.
+This will return the list of songs that the user has and will also return the track image of a song based on a numerical value.

 How to use: